-Parked in an Alameda Avenue bus stop, mind retching turned to dry heaves then sighs.
-I finally composed myself, restarted the car and drove back on the Alameda just as a bus arrived in my rear-view mirror to claim its space where I’d trespassed.
+Parked in an Alameda Avenue bus stop, mind retching turned into dry heaves then sighs.
+I finally composed myself, restarted the car and drove back on the Alameda ,just as a bus arrived in my rear-view mirror to claim its space where I’d trespassed.
 The purpose of coming, to attend Santa Clara University's, Parent's Day, put me back to functional mode.

 At the University, I first attended Mass at its Mission, one of the twenty-one established by Father Junípero Serra.
 With the third time being the charm, it was re-built on high ground after the first two were destroyed by floods along the Guadalupe River.
 The University and town grew up around it, a holdout of permanence in a rapidly changing world.

 When attending Saint Clare’s grade school nearby, we were trooped over to the Mission occasionally.
 Attending Mass there gave me a personal historical connection, a positive one.

 Kneeling in my pew, I first recited the rosary to give me peace after Mom’s revelations.
 Past the opening Apostles Creed, I dedicated the thumbed Our Father beads to protect a Burma and Mexican woman unknown.
 The Hail Mary beads I dedicated to thanksgiving for Mom’s escape.\

 After Mass, I met with other parents in a lecture hall to start Parent’s Day.
 There, a Jesuit priest droned on about our good fortune to have selected the University for our offspring.
 I didn't listen.
-As when attending Mass, I sat with a blank stare and reviewed life, was absorbed in life’s revised foundation of my family and who I was.
+As when attending Mass, I sat with a blank stare and reviewed life.
+This time I was absorbed in my life’s revised family foundation and what it meant for me.